 Now, your display area has to be large enough for you to fit at least 5 vehicles of the type you're licensed to sell.
-These spaces have to be reserved just for your inventory.
+These spaces have to be reserved just for your inventory and cannot be used for customer parking, employee parking, or general storage.
 If you share space with another business, a public parking area, a driveway into the office, or another dealer's display area, you must separate your inventory with a physical barrier that cannot be easily moved, except for an area that allows easy entry and exit from the inventory.
 If someone from the state stops to visit, they will need to be able to easily identify all the vehicles you have for sale on your lot.
+In addition, if your business location includes gasoline pumps or charging stations, the display area cannot be located within or interfere with access to or from the gasoline pumps, fuel tanks, charging stations, or fire prevention equipment for safety purposes.